 Basically, for any pair of spacetime regions, we can always find a weak location of the kind that will satisfy the weak principles of locative harmony introduced above.
 This is true even if the two spacetime regions at issue are at opposite ends of the universe.
 For locative grounding harmony to be substantive, then, we need to be thinking in terms of exact locations, since exact locations are much harder to come by (and, depending on one’s views about multi-location, each physical entity only has one).
 Thus, grounding obeys locative harmony in an interesting sense when at least one of: Strong Co-location, Strong Partial Co-location, Containing Grounds, Containing Grounded, Locative Overlap, Strong Partial Containing Grounds, Strong Partial Containing Grounded or Partial Locative Overlap is true.

 In what remains, we make the case that grounding between physically located entities is constrained by interesting principles of locative harmony, though to some extent we leave it open as to what these might be.
 We will thus set aside weak location and focus entirely on exact location.
-Our view is that grounding of the relevant kind obeys at least Partial Locative Overlap.
+Our view is that grounding between physically located entities obeys at least Partial Locative Overlap.
 This is an important principle to test: if Partial Locative Overlap is false then all of the other principles are false as well (since they rely on there being at least some overlap between the location of the grounds and the location of the grounded).
 Thus, establishing that grounding between physically located entities obeys at least this principle shows that grounding in such cases is tied to location at some level.
 We leave it open as to whether grounding between physically located entities obeys a stronger principle of harmony.
 We suspect it does, but we recognise that some of the stronger principles conflict with existing views in metaphysics.
 For instance, as has been pointed out to us by a referee, Strong Partial Containing Grounds may conflict with the idea that wholes ground their parts.

 Despite leaving much open, our argument still delivers a substantive outcome.
 It places non-trivial constraints on how grounding between physically located entities works.
 Indeed, one of our arguments in favour of Partial Locative Overlap shows that giving up even this weak constraint has untoward implications.
 What we say here thus provides a starting point for further discussion about the relationship between grounding and location for physical entities.
 Given that the principles we have identified have the potential to conflict with existing metaphysical claims, the further exploration of grounding harmony is important, and so the foundation we lay here will provide a useful basis for future discussion.
-The rest of the paper proceeds in two stages.
+The rest of the paper therefore proceeds in two stages.
 First, we argue directly in favour of Partial Locative Overlap.
 Second, we consider and respond to a range of apparent counterexamples to the idea that grounding between physical entities is constrained by locative harmony in this sense.

 3. Arguments for Locative Harmony